OneHourTranslation/PHP-Client-Library/README.md

     	FALSE // or TRUE for using OHT Sandbox environment ));

-If you plan on using multiple OHT account, use the above method.
+If you plan on using multiple OHT accounts, use the above method.
 If you plan on using only one OHT account, you may use the following method instead:

     require_once 'path/to/OHTAPI.php';